 Scheduled Scans

 Scheduled scans run cloud scans on a recurring cron schedule for continuous drift monitoring.
 When a scheduled scan fails, DriftWise can notify you via Slack.
+For endpoint shapes, see the scans tag of the API reference.

-Creating a Schedule
+Creating a schedule

 Via the UI

-- Go to Schedules in the sidebar
+- Go to Cloud Scan in the sidebar, then click the Schedules tab.

-- Click Create Schedule
+- Click New Schedule.

-- Set a name and cron expression, and optionally restrict the scan to a single cloud account or a subset of regions
+- Set a name and cron expression, and optionally restrict the scan to a single cloud account or a subset of regions.

-- Click Save
+- Click Save.

 Via the API

-Request Fields
+Request fields

 | Field | Type | Required | Description |